henrik/octopress/source/_posts/2015-01-08-backslashy-ruby.markdown

 private_class_method :foo
 ```

+By not repeating the method name, renames are easier and less bug-prone.

 I've mostly used it for [Rails' `helper_method`](http://apidock.com/rails/AbstractController/Helpers/ClassMethods/helper_method) and once or twice for `private_class_method`.

 I use a special syntax, though, that I would like to present for your consideration: